OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/intro.md

 # Consume REST APIs

-When you need to retrieve or manipulate information from another system, and that system provides REST APIs for that effect, you can consume a REST API in your application.
+When you want to retrieve or manipulate data from another system that offers REST APIs, you can use those APIs in your app.

 Start by looking into the documentation of the REST API you want to use and understand how it works.
 You will need to gather the following information:

 * Base URL